Wisconsin Czechs

 The August meeting is a pout’ celebrated by Wisconsin Czechs as a harvest festival.
 Definitions also include going on a pilgrimage or attending a fair.
 The Wisconsin Czechs begin the day with a mass at St. Theresa’s Parish at the St. Lawrence site in Stangelville, WI.
 This is followed by a dinner, meeting, and dance.

 At Christmas time in December, the annual Czech-Slovak Christmas Festival is held.
-The main entertainment includes music performances in the Czech language and instrumental holiday music.
-Live performances displaying traditional Czech and Slovak dances add to the excitement of the day.
+The main entertainment usually includes music performances in the Czech language and instrumental holiday music.
 The event includes vendors with various gift items and traditional baked goods, set up in a manner similar to Old Town Christmas markets in Prague, Czech Republic.
 The event provides a fun-filled day of ethnic music, food, and shopping open to the public.